Funding Liquidity, Debt Tenor Structure, and Creditor's Belief: An Exogenous Dynamic Debt Run Model: Optimal Stochastic Control Formulation

 \subsection{Discrete Tenor Structure}

 Let us first consider the case of the discrete tenor structure, i.e., short-term debt maturities $\{T_{n}\}_{n\geq 1}$ are a sequence of deterministic numbers.
-Recall that at each rollover date $T_n$, the creditor believes that there is a probability $(1-\theta(X_{T_n}))$ that the firm may default due to a successful bank run.
+Recall that at each rollover date $T_n$, the creditor believes that there is a probability $(1-\theta(X_{T_n}))$ that the firm may default due to debt runs.
 Let $T_{*}$ denote the time that the firm defaults due to a debt run.
 Hence, $T_{*}$ is a random time taking value in $\{T_{n}\}_{n\geq 1}$.

 Let $\tau\in\{T_n\}_{n\geq 1}\backslash T_*$ be the time at which the representative short-term creditor decides to withdraw her funding and to run on the firm.
 This is an $\mathcal{F}_t$-stopping time.
 We first consider the case $\{\tau^{Ins}< T\}$, i.e., the firm fails due to insolvency before its project expires.
-If $\tau<T_{*}\wedge \tau^{Ins}$, the creditor withdraws her funding before a successful debt run or an insolvency happens.
+If $\tau<T_{*}\wedge \tau^{Ins}$, the creditor withdraws her funding before an illiquidity or insolvency default happens.
 In this case she will obtain the payoff

-If $T_{*}<\tau\wedge\tau^{Ins}$, the firm fails due to a successful debt run before the creditor decides to withdraw her money and before an insolvency happens.
+If $T_{*}<\tau\wedge\tau^{Ins}$, the firm fails due to the debt run before the creditor decides to withdraw her money and before an insolvency happens.
 Hence, the creditor will obtain the payoff

-Finally, if $\tau^{Ins}\leq T_{*}\wedge \tau$, the firm defaults due to insolvency before a successful debt run takes place and before the creditor decides to withdraw her funding.
+Finally, if $\tau^{Ins}\leq T_{*}\wedge \tau$, the firm defaults due to insolvency before the illiquidity default takes place and before the creditor decides to withdraw her funding.
 Then, the creditor will obtain the payoff

 On the other hand, on the event $\{\tau^{Ins}\geq T\}$, i.e., no insolvency happens before the project ends, the creditor will obtain the payoff

 Table \ref{tab payoff optimal control} summarizes the aggregate payoff of the representative creditor.